Dream of having the confidence to travel solo?

 That’s 24 Hours in Birmingham Alabama!

 What would you do with 24 hours in Birmingham, Alabama?
 Are you ready to start booking your hotel in Birmingham?
 Will grits and okra ever catch on in Paris?
 Do you think you can stump the docent at the Alabama Sports Hall of Fame?
-Please leave your thoughts below!
+Please email the answers at [email protected]

 Note: If you want to know how I put my travel itineraries together, just click here.
 Keep in mind that while each article is about how to spend 24 hours in a place, that doesn’t mean you should ONLY spend 24 hours in Birmingham.
 If you have another 24 hours in Birmingham, add this itinerary.